 Public disenchantment with government is at an all-time high & for good reason.
-In this revolutionary book published by Palgrave/Macmillan, Jeanne argues in order to understand why the government seems paralyzed & what can be done to fix it, we need to look beyond the red/blue divide & understand not only the structure of our system, but the intent behind it.
+In one of her most recent books, American Democracy in Crisis [ADIC]: The Case for Rethinking Madisonian Government (Palgrave/Macmillan), Jeanne argues in order to understand why the government seems paralyzed & what can be done to fix it, we need to look beyond the red/blue divide & understand both the structure of our system & the intent behind it.

-A practical, hands-on introduction to the logic of social science research.
-This text offers hands-on instruction in terms of how to use SPSS to analyze large data sets & takes readers step-by-step through univariate, bivariate, & multivariate analysis using GSS data.
+Jeanne's book, Adventures in Social Research, Data Analysis Using IBM SPSS Statistics is now in it's 11edition.
+Co-authored with Earl Babbie & William E. Wagner it is a practical, hands-on introduction to the logic of social science research.
+This text offers step by step instructions on how social scientists use SPSS to analyze large data sets.
+It also takes readers through basic types of univariate, bivariate, & multivariate analysis using the latest GSS data.

 People seem to find lists irresistible.
 There is also something almost unseemly or dangerous about them.
-This text uses both of these factors—the appeal and problems of “rank orders”—as a pedagogical tool to help readers learn more about American government & politics.
+Core Concepts in American Government (Pearson) uses both —the appeal and problems of “rank orders”—as a pedagogical tool to help readers learn more about American government & politics.

-Many nations have a short list of celebrated founders, while the contributions of many others are lost in history.
-An intriguing example of this narrowcasting of founders is Pakistan, where the dominant tendency has been to attribute the nation’s founding to just one man, the Quaid-i-Azam.
-His legacy should not, however, overshadow contributions of his contemporaries, including the "James Madison" of Pakistan, Sikander Hyat-Khan.
+Many nations have a short list of celebrated founders, while the contributions of others are lost.
+An intriguing example of this narrowcasting of founders is Pakistan, where the tendency has been to attribute the nation’s founding to a the Quaid-i-Azam.
+In "Pakistan's Forgotten Founders," Jeanne argues that Jinnah's important legacy should not overshadow contributions of his contemporaries, including the "James Madison" of Pakistan, Sikander Hyat-Khan.

-Rawls suggests that the preservation of self-respect is at the core of any theory of justice.
-It is precisely his conception of self-respect, however, that creates serious problems in his theory as a whole.
+John Rawls suggests that the preservation of self-respect is at the core of any theory of justice.
+It is precisely his conception of self-respect, however, that Jeanne argues in "Self-Respect and Rawlsian Justice" which creates serious problems for his theory as a whole.
 It not only opens him up to charges of inconsistency, but it underscores his failure to deliver on the promise of equality.